 Parents and carers may be invited to attend informal consultations with the Executive Headteacher, the Head of Teaching and Learning, the class teacher or the SENDCo.

-Parents and carers of children with SEND are given access to advice and information about SEND matters through the parent partnership scheme and other external agencies.
+Parents and carers of children with SEND are given access to advice and information about SEND matters through Devon Information Advice and Support (DIAS) and other external agencies.

 Pupils Transferring between Phases of Education

-For those pupils moving between phases of education, for example, moving onto secondary school or a special school, individual transition plans are made which may include additional visits to the new setting, transition books, social stories, as well as additional meetings with the SENDCo.
+For those pupils moving between phases of education, for example, moving to a secondary school or a specialist setting, individual transition plans are drawn up which may include additional visits to the new setting, transition books, social stories, as well as additional meetings with the SENDCo.